NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

   - Once confirmed, they will be added to a bash script
   - Vadr has proven effective when running against specific bacterial genes.
 For now, we will use Vadr as a "control" to help us compare results from the tools we are developing
 - A virtual machine was built to assist in tool testing across environments

+### Updates (September 25, 2024)

+- Software has been improved and we have run tests on a large set of random isolates
+- Put together a manually curated test set with sample output manually created
+- Downloaded 30,000 assemblies to run our software on
+- Need to refine output, standardize, and run on random isolates
+-

 ## Results